cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

     SELECT *
     FROM books
     WHERE
-        genre = 'science fiction'
-        OR genre = 'fantasy'
-        AND publication_year > 2000;

-    SELECT *
-    FROM books
-    WHERE
         (genre = 'science fiction' OR genre = 'fantasy') AND publication_year > 2000;

 The first query above returns any science fiction books, and fantasy books published after 2000.
 The second returns the desired result: books published after 2000 in either the fantasy or science fiction genres.

 For a fuller discussion of Boolean operators, we need to know more about ``NULL`` values, which will be discussed below.
-See Appendix B, `Boolean operators <../appendix-b-reference/reference.html#boolean-operators>`_ for a full reference on SQL Boolean operators.
+See Appendix B, `Boolean operators <../../appendix-b-reference/reference.html#boolean-operators>`_ for complete documentation on the SQL Boolean operators.

 .. index:: operators; date and time, functions; date and time

 Date and time operators and functions
 -------------------------------------

 Date and time data are extremely important in many database applications, such as those supporting governmental or financial institutions.
 SQL provides extensive functionality for managing dates and times.
 Unfortunately, this is an area where different SQL implementations vary widely in their conformance to the SQL standard.
-See Appendix B, `Date and time operators and functions <../appendix-b-reference/reference.html#date-and-time-operators-and-functions>`_ for a fuller discussion, and consult your database implementation's documentation to see what capabilities it offers with respect to date and time handling.
+See Appendix B, `Date and time operators and functions <../../appendix-b-reference/reference.html#date-and-time-operators-and-functions>`_ for a fuller discussion, and consult your database implementation's documentation to see what capabilities it offers with respect to date and time handling.

 One useful SQL function that most databases implement is the **CURRENT_DATE** function (also try **CURRENT_TIME** and **CURRENT_TIMESTAMP**):